-Frost & Sullivan in collaboration with the Civil Aviation Authority of Thailand (CAAT) will be hosting a complimentary breakfast briefing on growth opportunities in Thailand’s aerospace industry on the 19thSeptember 2017 in Bangkok, Thailand from 8.30am – 12.00pm.
+Frost & Sullivan in collaboration with the Civil Aviation Authority of Thailand (CAAT) will be hosting a complimentary breakfast briefing on growth opportunities in Thailand’s aerospace industry on the how to be single norge kino 19thSeptember 2017 in Bangkok, Thailand from 8.30am – 12.00pm.

 In the aerospace manufacturing domain, Thailand’s expertise is currently in Tier 3 and Tier 4 manufacturing for original equipment manufacturer (OEMs).
 The total export value of this industry was around US$ 1437.29 million in 2015.
 At the end of 2016, the aerospace manufacturing sector in Thailand employed about 7,976 people.

 “While this sector is forecasted to grow at a more subdued pace than the MRO sector, job creation in the manufacturing sector is expected to reach 10,395 over the next 20 years.
 The total number of new jobs created is estimated to be around 2,419 in the period from 2017 to 2037,” said Nishant.